svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_memory_allocation/index.md

 My first idea was to look at some Operating Systems books and see if they described any details of how `malloc` is implemented.
-This did not reveal to much information that I thought was applicable to this case so I went for something that felt simple instead.
+This did not reveal very much information that I thought was applicable to this case, so I went for something that felt simple instead.

 The approach taken depends on having an area of memory for a bitmap that contains memory usage information and another area of memory for data.
 For each 4 bytes within the data area there are 2 bits in the bitmap for storage information.
 This means that If a data-storage area of 8KB is desired, an extra 512Bytes of data are required for the bitmap.

+---
+	8KB / 4B per Word = 2KWords
+	2K  / 4Bitpatterns per Byte = 512B
+---

 The 2 bit patterns in the bitmap have the following meanings:
 ```